marijnh/Eloquent-JavaScript/13_browser.md

 {{index doctype, version}}

-The document starts with `<!doctype html>`, which tells the browser to interpret the page as _modern_ HTML, as opposed to various dialects that were in use in the past.
+The document starts with `<!doctype html>`, which tells the browser to interpret the page as _modern_ HTML, as opposed to obsolete styles that were used in the past.

 {{index "head (HTML tag)", "body (HTML tag)", "title (HTML tag)", "h1 (HTML tag)", "p (HTML tag)"}}